TheFuturoHouse.com | Latest Site News & Updates

-" (Alex Terauds & Fiona Stewart, publ, Jacana Books and Allen & Unwin, 2008] we read on page 60 that two of the "Googies" that were removed from Heard Island were flown into Macquarie island to Waterfall Bay
+" (Alex Terauds & Fiona Stewart, publ, Jacana Books and Allen & Unwin, 2008) we read on page 60 that two of the "Googies" that were removed from Heard Island were flown into Macquarie island to Waterfall Bay

 .
-In an email thread the AAD confirmed that the Hop island "Googie" was one of the ones from Heard which leaves us with this fact; one of the Béchervaise "Googies" came from Heard; at this time I do not know the origin of the other.
+In an email thread the AAD confirmed that the Hop island "Googie" was one of the ones from Heard which leaves us with this fact; one of the Béchervaise "Googies" came from Heard; at this time we do not know the origin of the other.

 Original Information 091611

 The AAD bases its Penguin Monitoring Programs on Béchervaise Island

 There are two "Googies" located on Béchervaise Island along with a couple of other buildings.
 One "Googie" is used for work while the other is used for living, sleeping, cooking and eating.
 PolarConservation.org lists the station on the page "Names of Australian Refuges, Medical Facilities & Accommodation Capacity

 "Accommodates 4-5 people (one Apple hut, 2 Googie huts and a storage shed).
 Contains food, fuel, cooking, heating and laboratory facilities.
 It is fully fitted out with equipment for five researchers and also has a radio telephone installed.
-Each hut has a list of instructions peculiar to its fittings and contents."
+Each hut has a list of instructions peculiar to its fittings and contents.

 ) provides us with some more detail on the camp and the role the "Googies" play as well as including some nice images.

 " is one such account.
-All I can say is good luck to the researchers, nature enthusiasts or whoever else visits; I appreciate and am often in awe of nature and I do enjoy travel - to a point - I like my home comforts way too much to be the next one recounting my adventure on Béchervaise Island.
+All we can say is good luck to the researchers, nature enthusiasts or whoever else visits; we appreciate and are often in awe of nature and we do enjoy travel - to a point - but we like our home comforts way too much to be the next one recounting an adventure on Béchervaise Island.

 indicates the "Googies" are still in use on Béchervaise Island.
-The page has a "last updated" date of 081210 so I am taking that as the "confirmed" date for this location.
+That page has a "last updated" date of 081210 so we are taking that as the "confirmed" date for this location.